Google Introduces Combined Content Results

 - Search results responsive to the query are returned, including one associated with a brand.

-- Content items (paid search results) based at least in part on the query, are returned for delivery along with the search results responsive to the query.
+- Content items (paid search results) based at least in part on the query, are returned for the delivery along with the search results responsive to the query.

 - If there is a paid result and an organic result that are associated with each other, it may combine the organic search result and the eligible content item into a combined content item, and provide the combined content item as a search result responsive to the request.